microsoft/MixedReality-UXTools-Unreal/README.md

 To use the UX Tools plugin in this branch, clone this repository, checkout the _feature/megajam_ branch and copy _/UXToolsGame/Plugins/UXTools_ to your game's _Plugins_ folder.

-For feedback and questions please feel free to reach out to us in the _#game-jams_ channel in the _Unreal Slackers_ group in Discord directing your questions to _@luval_.
+For feedback and questions please feel free to reach out to us in the _#game-jams_ channel in the _Unreal Slackers_ group in Discord directing your questions to _@uxtools_.

 # Known issues and limitations